aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Slicers & Slicer objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_12.png)|
 A Slicer object represents a slicer in the worksheet.
-Developers can set the style of slicer and other related properties using Slicer object.
+Developers can set the style of the slicer and other related properties using a Slicer object.

 ## **ListObjectCollection/ListObject**
 Each Worksheet object contains a ListObjectCollection object that represents a collection of all ListObject objects in a worksheet as shown below: